Getting Started with Erasmus+ School Education

 Erasmus+ Opportunities 2021-2027

 The new Erasmus+ programme runs from 2021-2027 and aims to be even more inclusive, accessible, and sustainable.
 Important goals include supporting digital transition in European education and helping to build the European Education Area.
-Download our Step by Step Guide to Erasmus+ or find out more about Erasmus+ on the Léargas website and learn more about Erasmus+ Priorities.
+You can find out more about Erasmus+ on the Léargas website and learn more about Erasmus+ Priorities.

 Where Does Our School Start?